Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 In general, those who can take full advantage of the features of AI are individuals who understand the medium, its functions, and its inherent biases.
 Unlocking this human-machine connection can increase skills and productivity in everyday life and the workplace.

-The impact of artificial intelligence on the labour world
+The impact of artificial intelligence on the Workplace

 72%